dortania/OpenCore-Install-Guide/AMD/zen.md

 * **All properties must be defined**, there are no default OpenCore will fall back on so **do not delete sections unless told explicitly so**.
 If the guide doesn't mention the option, leave it at default.
 * **The Sample.plist cannot be used As-Is**, you must configure it to your system
 * **DO NOT USE CONFIGURATORS**, these rarely respect OpenCore's configuration and even some like Mackie's will add Clover properties and corrupt plists!
-* **MAKE SURE YOUR BIOS IS UP TO DATE!**, macOS will not work correctly (and might not even boot) on day 0 BIOS versions.
-We recommending updating your BIOS to the latest one.
-(MSI 500-series motherboards are an exception, only update to the latest BIOS before the inclusion of support for Ryzen 5000 series CPUs.)

 Now with all that, a quick reminder of the tools we need